 5. What Types of Augers Are Available?

 At Power Planter, you’ll find a wide range of augers up to the task of many different garden and landscaping projects.
 Here’s an overview of the types of augers we carry, and what you can do with them:

-- 2- to 4-Inch Augers: These augers come in a range of lengths, from 7 inches to 48 inches.
+2- to 3-Inch Augers: These augers come in a range of lengths, from 7 inches to 48 inches.
 Most of the augers in this size range are sold in our garden auger category and are perfect for planting bulbs, grass plugs, annual and vegetable plugs, and even small potted plants.
-Extra long augers have special uses such as digging irrigation, cable, or electrical channels under roads or sidewalks.
+Extra long augers have special uses such as digging irrigation, fertilizing trees, or digging under roads or sidewalks.

-- 5- to 7-Inch Augers: If you do a lot of landscaping, then these augers are ideal.
-Use augers of this size to dig holes for quart- or gallon-sized plants, small trees and shrubs, or even use them to dig smaller post holes.
+4- to 7-Inch Augers: If you do a lot of landscaping, then these augers are ideal.
+Use augers of this size to dig holes for quart- or gallon-sized plants, small trees, and shrubs, or even use them to dig smaller post holes.
 We also have these augers available in both home gardener as well as professional landscaper or ground maintenance models.

-8- to 9-Inch Augers: While the smaller augers are made to be used with a power drill, the augers at the larger end of the scale are meant to work with a powerhead or engine.
-These augers are perfect for 2-gallon plants or to dig post holes if you plan to run a fence or set a mailbox post in concrete.
+8- to 9-Inch Augers: All of the augers in this size range are heavy-duty augers and can even be used as post hole diggers.
+These augers are perfect for 2-gallon or larger landscape plants or to dig large, uniform holes to run a fence or set a mailbox post in concrete.

 6. How Do I Choose the Right Auger?

 To choose the auger that best fits your needs, consider how you’ll use it.
 If you plan on only using your auger to plant plugs, annuals, perennials, bulbs, or bedding plants for instance, then a 2- or 3-inch auger will fit your needs.
 If you anticipate the need to bury stakes or set small posts or plant larger bedding plants or shrubs then you may prefer a 4-inch auger or another, larger size.

-Also keep the length in mind.
-Shorter augers will require you to be on your hands and knees as you dig, while 28 and 36 inch augers will let you dig holes while from a standing position.
+Also, keep the length in mind.
+Shorter augers will require you to be on your hands and knees as you dig, while augers 24 inches and longer will let you dig holes in a standing position.
 If back pain is a concern, then go with a longer auger, or an auger with a Power Planter auger extension to minimize strain.

 Need More Help?

-Power Planter augers can accomplish a variety of tasks — from helping you get your bedding plants in the ground come springtime to drilling through ice or mixing paint.
+Power Planter augers can accomplish a variety of tasks — from helping you get your bedding plants in the ground come springtime to drilling through ice in the heart of winter.
 If you have more questions about our products or how to select the right auger, feel free to use our auger guide or contact us for assistance.